AbooMinister25/Curse-of-the-Mites/README.md

 Normally the server immediately tries to respond to the client after receiving a message, this is because we want the player to have some form of immediate feedback of their action having been processed (e.g: `Added action to queue`).

-Once a turn has passed, after the player already received some immediate feedback, the server will send the client information about the results of their actions and other relevant actions that were effectuated by other entities.
+Once a turn has passed, after the player already received some immediate feedback, the server will send the client information about the results of their actions and other relevant actions that were effected by other entities.